Lalalila

 Introspective metacognitive awareness

-Introspective metacognitive awareness is a key skill developed during mindfulness meditation.
+Introspective metacognitive awareness is a foundational skill developed during mindfulness meditation.
+Broken down, it refers to:

 · When you set an intention to connect with gratitude, you're programming your mind to look for wins and connect with a sense of abundance in your life.